sounddrill31/Abuse_2025/BUILDING.md

 - [SDL2_mixer 2.0 or later](http://www.libsdl.org/projects/SDL_mixer/)
 - [CMake 3.16 or later](http://www.cmake.org/)
 - (Optional) [vcpgk](https://vcpkg.io/en/index.html) (for automating install of SDL2/SDL2_mixer dependencies, should work on all supported platforms)
+- GL libraries and headers are required for OpenGL support.
 - OpenCV library for extracting PCX images in SPEC files using abuse-tool

 #### Directory Structure